1. Welcome to Tundras.com!

 2003 Tundra 4.7 2UZ-FE Timing Belt Replacement Notes

 I'm adding a few notes to this excellent thread on replacing the timing belt.
 This Tundra has 245K miles with timing belt replacements at 142K on 9/27/2014 and 245K.
 I felt like I was driving on borrowed time for the last few thousand miles which wasn't any fun.
-This is a straightforward job and risking a blown engine by extending this service interval (90K miles or 7 years) is just plain dumb. :crazy:
+This is a straightforward job and risking a blown engine by extending this service interval (90K miles or 7 years) is just plain dumb. :crazy: If you look at the service interval above I'm squarely in the just plain dumb category.

 Tools